giuthas/patkit/docs/SATKIT_development_guide.markdown

 ## Code conventions

-These are a guidelines, not a ruleset.
+These are guidelines, not a ruleset.

 First things first: write in good pythonic style.